Please visit the main Move-In page for the most updated information, and watch your email for important updates leading up to the fall semester.

 - What kind of academic support is there for students?

 Academic Services Centers exist in Units 1, 2, and 3, Foothill, Clark Kerr Campus and Martinez Commons.
 Services provided by Academic Services Centers include tutoring, computing centers, faculty programs, courses, and advising.
 Also available are study strategies workshops, quiet study areas, learning resources and opportunities for student involvement.
-All computing centers have Macintosh and IBM/PC compatible computers running the latest software applications.
+Learn more about our academic support resources.

 - What is a Cal 1 Card?